ShreyaPrasad1209/CodingNotes/SemExam_OOPS.md

 * Functions transform data from one form to another.
 * Employs top-down approach in program design.

-* OOP is an approach to program organization andthat attempts to eliminate some of the pitfalls of conventional programming methods by incorporating the best of structured programming features with several powerful new concepts.
+* OOP is an approach to program organization and that attempts to eliminate some of the pitfalls of conventional programming methods by incorporating the best of structured programming features with several powerful new concepts.
 * It is a new way of organizing and developing programs and has nothing to do with any particular language
 * It models real world problem very well unlike Procedure oriented langauges
 * Emphasis is on data rather than procedure